FFA76/ImpedanceConverter-RasPi/README.md

 The framework for this is based on the [PhyPiDAQ](https://github.com/PhyPiDAQ) project by Prof. Dr. Günter Quast, which aims to provide students access to state-of-the-art measurement technology and data acquisition tools.

+In the physics lab at KIT, the charging curve of a capacitor is measured and digitized, whereby the capacitor is charged by the photocurrent of a photocell.
+The voltage across the capacitor can thereby be passed on to the ADC via the high-impedance input and low-impedance output of the operational amplifier without discharging the capacitor.
 #### Currently available Documentation

 - [Build instructions for circuit board](docs/Hardware_instructions.md)